1) General Information:

 - Type: Edible

 - General History: If you like peppers that pack plenty of heat, then consider growing Hawaiian chili peppers.
-These pepper plants produce 1 to 2 inch long green fruit that ripens to bright red and have a flavor similar to a Tabasco pepper.
-The very pungent “Hawaiian chili peppers” in general have yellow fruit that turn red when ripe, and remain productive for extended periods of time.
+These pepper plants produce 1 to 2-inch long green fruit that ripens to bright red and have a flavor similar to a Tabasco pepper.
+The very pungent “Hawaiian chili peppers” in general have yellow fruit that turns red when ripe and remains productive for extended periods of time.
 The bird peppers have become naturalized in many islands of the Pacific region and in Asia.

 2) Plant Uses:

 - As Food: Chili peppers are consumed fresh or in a variety of processed products in

 many cuisines worldwide.
 They add flavor or pungency to dishes when used as condiments or spices.
 Use in processed products has increased dramatically in recent years.
 In the U.S., salsa sales now surpass ketchup sales, reflecting on the popularity of Mexican dishes.
 Bird peppers (such as the popular “Hawaiian” chili pepper in Hawai‘i) can be pickled when green or ripe and the ripe fruit is used in hot sauces or ground and used as a seasoning.
 “Chili pepper water,” which is consumed as a condiment in rice, eggs, fried foods, and cocktails, is among the most popular uses for bird peppers in Hawai‘i.
 Bird peppers may also be combined with other milder but flavorful chili pepper varieties to create a more nuanced flavor profile in dishes.

 - Possible ways of processing chili peppers include dehydration via ovens or solar drying, the preparation of smoked chilies (such as the popular chipotles or smoked Jalapeño peppers from Mexico) or by pickling, roasting, and in salsa.
 The Serrano-type peppers are popular for salsa.